readthedocs/website/content/posts/read-the-docs-loves-ruby.md

 ## Try it out and give us feedback

-We encourage you to give Read the Docs a try if you are using any of these documentation tools, and take advantage of lot extra features we provide that will empower your documentation workflow, like [pull request previews](https://docs.readthedocs.io/en/stable/pull-requests.html), among others.
+We encourage you to give Read the Docs a try if you are using any of these documentation tools, and take advantage of lot of extra features we provide that will empower your documentation workflow, like [pull request previews](https://docs.readthedocs.io/en/stable/pull-requests.html), among others.

 Please, [let us know](mailto:support@readthedocs.com) how was your experience with any of these Ruby documentation tools and if you have any issue in the process.